Lambda Foundation

-The Lambda Foundation (Fondation lambda), officially the Lambda Scholarship Foundation Canada, is a registered Canadian charity with the mission of creating scholarships, awards, and bursaries in support of lesbian, gay, bisexual, transgender, and intersex (LGBT) studies, and education and awareness, in advancement of equality and human rights.
+The Lambda Foundation (Fondation lambda), officially the Lambda Scholarship Foundation Canada, is a registered Canadian charity with the mission of creating scholarships, awards, and bursaries in support of 2SLGBTQ+ studies, and education and awareness, in advancement of equality and human rights.

 Lambda Foundation is governed by a national Board of Directors.

 History

 For many years, Lambda operated as a spin-off project from an unincorporated club, Lambda Business and Professional Group.
 The Lambda Business and Professional Group sought charitable status and eventually underwent a name change to Lambda Foundation for Excellence, and its fundraiser, Wilde About Sappho, was one of Canada's largest literary activities.

 After establishing five scholarships in partnership with five universities, Lambda incorporated under the name Lambda Literary and Scholarship Foundation - Lambda Foundation being the short version.

-Lambda Foundation received charitable status in 2003, its activities having grown into education and research.
-It has recently changed its name to Lambda Scholarship Foundation Canada but is still known in short form as Lambda Foundation/Fondation Lambda.
+SInce the Lambda Foundation received charitable status in 2003, its activities having grown into education and research.
+It changed its name to Lambda Scholarship Foundation Canada but is still known in short form as the Lambda Foundation/Fondation Lambda.